2088studios/YtDownloader/readme.md

 **YouTube Video Downloader**

-This program downloads videos chosen by the given URL at the requested quality
+This program, given a Valid YouTube URL, can download video and/or audio at a requested quality

 [Pytube Library Here](https://pytube.io/en/latest/)